 One thing to consider is the fees that banks charge.
 If you're from the UK in particular where free cash withdrawals are the norm, you'll be in for a shock.
-Almost everything you do in relation to your bank account costs - ATM withdrawals, over-the-counter deposits, even changing your pin number.
+Almost everything you do in relation to your bank account costs - ATM withdrawals, over-the-counter deposits, even changing your pin number, and receiving SMS notifications.

 The law entitles residents in Hungary to the first two cash withdrawals per month of up to 150,000 HUF for free - but past that, you'll pay a fee.
 And that fee will be much higher if you take cash from an ATM not owned by your bank.
 So, take a look around your neighborhood when choosing a bank.